-Based upon available financial information and requests by the governing board, the District Manager prepares the preliminary District budget.
+The preliminary District budget is prepared by the finance committee which is made up of two board members and the District Clerk.
+The District budget is based upon available financial information and requests by the governing board as well as additional input received from the Tree Program Manager and the Watershed Coordinator.
 The District budget is prepared for the general fund by function and activity on the modified accrual basis of accounting.
 The budget is approved by the governing board.
 Annual appropriations lapse at the end of the fiscal year.